Castellano Italiano

 Shashmakom singer, considered among the greatests artists of Tajikistan.
 She belongs to a family of musicians.

-Ballet dancer, often considered the greatest ballerina of the 20th Century.
+Ballet dancer, considered the greatest ballerina of the 20th Century and even of all times.

 Actor, comedian, producer, director, singer.